bemasc/modern-http-proxies/draft-schwartz-httpbis-connect-tcp.md

 If the request is malformed or impermissible, the proxy MUST return a 4XX error code.
 If a TCP connection was not established, the proxy MUST NOT switch protocols to "connect-tcp".

-From this point on, the connection SHALL confirm to all the usual requirements for classic CONNECT proxies in HTTP/1.1 ({{!RFC9110, Section 9.3.6}}).
+From this point on, the connection SHALL conform to all the usual requirements for classic CONNECT proxies in HTTP/1.1 ({{!RFC9110, Section 9.3.6}}).
 Additionally, if the proxy observes a connection error from the client (e.g., a TCP RST, TCP timeout, or TLS error), it SHOULD send a TCP RST to the target.
 If the proxy observes a connection error from the target, it SHOULD send a TLS "internal_error" alert to the client, or set the TCP RST bit if TLS is not in use.

 ~~~
 Client                                                 Proxy